Nonlinear Least-Squares Fitting¶ ↑

 f_i = ((A exp(-lambda t_i) + b) - y_i)/sigma_i

 where we have chosen t_i = i.
-The Jacobian matrix jac
+The Jacobian matrix jac is the

 derivative of these functions with respect to the three parameters (A,